odogwukelly/Door_Shop/README.md

 + Product forms and validation are in shop/admin/form.py.
 + Customer flows (registration/login, product browsing, checkout) live in shop/customer/*.

-## Tests
-No automated tests are included in the repository.
-Adding unit and integration tests is recommended before production use.

 ## Contributing
 Contributions are welcome.
 Suggested steps: